ziyang-ning/WinoCNN/README.md

 `IDOD_TEST.m`: code that expand on the ideas of `winoPE_test.m`, generalizing it to various `ID` and `OD` sizes.
 The default `ID = 2` and `OD = 4`.

+`data_post_proces.m`: code that post process the generated raw data output from `winoPE_test.m` and `IDOD_TEST.m` so it matches the data format of the RTL memory output.
+Note that this does not change the data, just adding zeros.
+This function is called at the end of `winoPE_test.m` and `IDOD_TEST.m`

 For both files, you can make changes to variables like `size_k`, `file_generation`, and `A` to select your desired input image, filter size, and file generation mode.
 The default input to perform the convolution operation is the red (and green if ID = 2) channel of the input image.
 Starting at line 79, we have also provided a variety of 3 * 3 filters.
 Simply change the desired filter name to `kernel` to apply to the convolution operation.